Federal Acquisition Regulation: Accessibility

+The new rules implement U.S. Access Board's revisions by strengthening FAR requirements for accessibility in Information and Communication Technology (ICT).
+Section 508 requires that federal agencies “develop, procure, maintain, or use” ICT.
+This adoption in FAR will help the public and Federal employees have comparable access whether they have a disability, or not.

 Service contracts

 Special rules apply to service contracts.
 They must be performance-based to the extent practicable, with measurable outcomes.
 FAR 37.102 and FAR Part 37.6 describe performance-based methods.
 FAR 37.601 has specific requirements for performance work statements (PWS) for service contracts requiring performance-based standards.
 Agency supplements also require performance-based acquisitions.
-(See, e.g., DFARS 237.170 Approval of contracts and task orders for services; DFARS 237.170-2 Approval requirements.)

 Performance Based Service Acquisition (PBSA) is a process and way of defining requirements that yields well written work statements that are outcome oriented and measurable thus enforceable.
 Deming/Six Sigma style quality assessments and process analysis can help define performance work statements.
 A Performance Work Statement (PWS) has: